King Charles Spaniel

 The King Charles Spaniel (also known as the English Toy Spaniel) is a small dog breed of the spaniel type.
 In 1903, The Kennel Club combined four separate toy spaniel breeds under this single title.
 The other varieties merged into this breed were the Blenheim, Ruby and Prince Charles Spaniels, each of which contributed one of the four coat colours now seen in the breed.

 Thought to have originated in East Asia, and possibly acquired by European traders via the Spice Road, early toy spaniels were first seen in Europe during the 16th century.
-They became linked with English royalty during the rule of Queen Mary I (from 1553-1558), eventually earning their name after being made famous by their association with King Charles II.
-Ruling from 1660-1685, Charles II owned many small dogs which accompanied him and his entourage about their daily business.
+They became linked with English royalty during the rule of Queen Mary I (from 1553 to 1558), eventually earning their name after being made famous by their association with King Charles II.
+Ruling from 1660 to 1685, Charles II owned many small dogs which accompanied him and his entourage about their daily business.
 Members of the breed were also owned by Queen Victoria (Dash) and her great-granddaughter Grand Duchess Anastasia Nikolaevna of Russia.

 The modern King Charles Spaniel, and the other types of toy spaniels, are likely the result of crossbreeding historic spaniels with other East Asian breeds (such as the Japanese Chin, Pekingese, and the Pug) in the early 19th century.
 This was done mainly to reduce the size of the nose and snout, as was the style of the day.
 The 20th century saw attempts to restore lines of King Charles Spaniels to the breed of Charles II's time.
 These included the unsuccessful Toy Trawler Spaniel and the now popular Cavalier King Charles Spaniel.
 The Cavalier is slightly larger, with a flat head and a longer nose, while the King Charles is smaller, with a domed head and a flat face.

 Historically the breeds that were merged into the King Charles Spaniel were used for hunting; due to their stature they were not well suited.
 They have kept their hunting instincts, but do not exhibit high energy and are better suited to being lapdogs.
 The modern breed is prone to several health problems, including cardiac conditions and a range of eye problems.